Texas Private Car Sale Checklist

 Notarization is generally not required for private vehicle sales in Texas.

 Not mandated but strongly recommended.
-Texas has an Application for Texas Certificate of Title (Form 130-U) which serves as the transfer document.
+Form 130-U serves as the primary transfer document.

 Required by federal law and completed on Form 130-U for vehicles under 10 years old.